Tiwari-123/Railmate/README.md

 - Oracle ( SQL )

 ```
-NOTE: If the above command fails for alter session issues, try to remove first line and then execute it.
+NOTE: If the above command fails for altering session issues, try to remove the first line and then execute it.

-STEP 4: Now execute the below sql query in same terminal
+STEP 4: Now execute the below SQL query in the same terminal

 ```SQL